radarFudan/safari/expr.md

 19.545 (309 epochs)

 f.
+Very slow

 Increase the dropout to 0.9

-f.
+g. deep-wood-136

-Increase the dropout to 0.99
+Increase the dropout to 0.7

 Next:
 try lr 0.001 + weight_decay 0.25